frenchroasted/keypath.js/docs/API.md

 ptk.get(data, 'foo{@1.prop}0', other); // 'a'
 ptk.get(data, 'foo{@1(%2)}', fn, 'x'); // 'blah'
 ```
 Use of the context placeholder is most likely to be helpful within the indirect property container (`{ }`) since that container creates a temporary context for evaluation, then returns to the original data context.
 In the above examples, the path `'foo.@1.prop'` will replace the original data context for the remainder of the evaluation.
 The net result is exactly the same as finding `other.prop` directly, except with more work and obfuscation.
-Within the indirect property container, though, this mechanism can be used to create data transformations or to run locally defined functions that are not native to the values.
+Within the indirect property container, though, this mechanism can be used to create data transformations or to run externally defined functions.

 ### set
 ```javascript